-- 1. Definition.
-Academic Misconduct is any act that constitutes cheating or plagiarism. - 2.
-Procedures. - Step 1.
+1. Definition.
+Academic Misconduct is any act that constitutes cheating or plagiarism.

+2. Procedures.

+- Step 1.
 The student shall request a hearing by conferring with the Faculty Conciliator within ten class days of the accusation.
 Failure to meet this time limit is taken as acknowledgment that the instructor's charge is true and any right to a later hearing is forfeited. - Step 2.
 The Faculty Conciliator will in writing request from the instructor a written statement of the charge, and the nature of the evidence upon which the charge rests.
 Upon receipt of this, the Conciliator may attempt to resolve the matter directly. - Step 3.
 If this appears to be inappropriate or is unsuccessful, the Conciliator forwards a copy of the instructor's charge to the student and to the Chair of the Academic Appeals Board (AAB). - Step 4.
 The Chair of the AAB will convene the hearing no sooner than five class days or later than 10 class days after receipt of the statement of charges.
 At the closed hearing, the instructor as well as the student will be present.
 Witnesses for either party may be called in to present evidence.
-After the instructor has presented the charge and supporting evidence, the student has the opportunity to be heard and to present evidence and his explanation of what took place in the matter of academic misconduct.
+After the instructor has presented the charge and supporting evidence, the student has the opportunity to be heard and to present evidence and his explanation of what took place in the matter of academic misconduct. - Step 5.
+The AAB by a simple majority of those present shall determine the question of fact based upon the preponderance of evidence.
+The AAB Chair shall then notify in writing both parties to the Hearing.
+If it is found that the instructor has not proven the case against the student, the AAB should indicate in writing that any action taken by the instructor to lower the student's grade or otherwise punish the student on the basis of the original accusation would not be justified by the evidence.